If Gaza was in your city, how much would be destroyed?

 - Casa Loma would be in Khan Younis

-- The CN Tower would be in Rafa
+- The CN Tower would be in Rafah

 - Toronto Island Park would be in the Rafah refugee camp